Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

 Our review setup included the whole kit and kaboodle that you can get in the Live Watch lineup, including seven window/door sensors, an IP camera, two glass break detectors, a motion detector, an image sensor, and the SmartIQ home panel.
+You also need to check out the features in the security system featured in the iCamera keep pro review.

 Overall – like the Scout Alarm – nothing on the Live Watch system is that particularly flashy or beautiful, but this is intentional by design.
 You don’t want a motion detector or door sensor catching the eye of a potential burglar if they’re casing your place ahead of time, because that will only give them more information on what parts of the house are protected, and which aren’t.
+You should also know that Google has its home security systems.
+Find out more in the Nest security review roundup.

 The minimalist white-on-white accents of the devices is design at its most muted, which again, is a good thing as far as we’re concerned.
 As for the SmartIQ panel, its touchscreen was responsive (enough), while the two buttons for Home and Alert were bright enough to be seen even in a pitch dark room.
 If you needed to use this panel in a flash during an emergency (say as a fire raged out of control in your kitchen), it would be easy enough to get the proper authorities alerted in a few seconds or less.